markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] Use gcloud config configurations describe to review the output.
 - [ ] Use gcloud config configurations activate and gcloud config list to review the output.
-- [ ] Use kubectl config get-conte ts to review the output.
+- [ ] Use kubectl config get-contexts to review the output.
-- [ ] Use kubectl config use-conte t and kubectl config view to review the output.
+- [ ] Use kubectl config use-context and kubectl config view to review the output.

 **[⬆ Back to Top](#table-of-contents)**

-### You need to configure IAM access audit logging in BigQuery for e ternal auditors.
+### You need to configure IAM access audit logging in BigQuery for external auditors.
 You want to follow Google-recommended practices.
 What should you do?

 - [ ] Add the auditors group to the 'logging.viewer' and 'bigQuery.dataViewer' predefined IAM roles.
 - [ ] Add the auditors group to two new custom IAM roles.